Greg Jones (wrestler)

 Greg Jones (born August 10, 1982) is an American former collegiate wrestler.
-At West Virginia University, Jones won three NCAA Division 1 wrestling titles.
+At West Virginia University, Jones won three NCAA Division I wrestling titles.
 Shortly after his 5-3 decision of Cornell's Tyler Baier in the 184 pound finals, Jones was named the 2005 tournament's Most Outstanding Wrestler.
 In addition to his title in 2005, Jones won the 184 pound title in 2004 and the 174 pound title as a freshman in 2002.
-As of 2023, Jones serves as the head wrestling coach at MMA gym Kill Cliff FC in Deerfield Beach FL.
+As of 2023, Jones serves as the head wrestling coach at MMA gym Kill Cliff FC in Deerfield Beach, Florida.

 Background

 Greg Jones was born on August 10, 1982, in Greensburg, Pennsylvania.
 He was the third of five children.
 Greg's older brother Vertus was a three-time All-American wrestler.
 Both brothers were inducted into the West Virginia Mountaineers Hall of Fame in 2019.
 In Greensburg-Salem School District Jones won the PIAA championship as a member of the Greensburg-Salem Golden Lions wrestling team and was a two-time state champion.
 Greg went on to win three national championships as a member of the West Virginia University Mountaineers.
 He set his high school's record for career wins.
 Despite not playing football in college, Jones worked out for the Pittsburgh Steelers of the National Football League prior to the 2005 NFL draft.